LEARNAcademy/react-router-team-tiger/exercises/recipe-app/README.md

 The recipe index page should receive a list of recipes from App and display each

-# Stretch goals

-## Add a detail page

-Our app has a home page, and a recipe index page so far.
-But we want to create a new page called ```RecipeDetail```

-RecipeDetail should receive the information for one recipe from the index page, and display it.

 ## Page Not Found

 What if someone requests a page that doesn't exist?
 Create a route to handle that.